josephawanis30/Pewlett-Hackard-Analysis/README.md

 ## Results: Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.

+o	Created a table to get a list of retiring employees by their title.